pdjr-signalk/signalk-notification-injector/README.md

 The default value is 'alert'.

-### Default notification methods
+### Default notification method

-Defines the values to be used for the notification methods field if no values are specified in a message.
+Defines the values to be used for the notification method field if no values are specified in a message.

 The default value is "visual sound".